Zhangzhou Fujian, China Travel Guide

 Minimize single-use plastics.
 Carry a reusable water bottle.
 Dispose of trash responsibly in designated bins.

-Water scarcity can be an issue.
-Be mindful of your water usage.
+Lack of water could be an issue.
+Use water wisely.
 Take shorter showers, reuse towels.

 Make environmentally conscious choices during your visit.